open-telemetry/semantic-conventions/docs/mobile/events.md

 **Status**: [Experimental][DocumentStatus]

-This document defines semantic conventions for instrumentation on mobile platforms.
+This document defines semantic conventions for instrumentations that emit events on mobile platforms.

 <!-- toc -->